moorepants/BicycleDAQ/README.rst

 Instrumented Bicycle`_.
 The software connects to both a National Instruments USB-6218 and a VectorNav VN-100 development board through USB connections in a laptop PC.
 It makes use of the Matlab Data Acquisition Toolbox, NIDAQmx driver, and the Matlab Serial interface.
-It is intended to run on a netbook computer.
+It is also intended to run on a netbook computer.

 .. image:: bicycle-daq-gui.png